-Interested in a Functional approach to Celiac Disease?
+Celiac Disease: Interested in a Functional approach?
 Start Here.

 A disorder that is now understood to be an autoimmune reaction to the protein, gluten, celiac disease was first identified more than 8,000 years ago.
 Much later in the 1st Century A.D., a Greek physician wrote about this particular disease process in a book entitled “The Coeliac Affection.”
 In his book he describes this condition: “If the stomach be retentive of the food and if it pass through undigested and crude, and nothing ascends into the body, we call such person coeliacs.”
-Over the past few decades, there’s been a sharp uptick in the way scientists and doctors understand the symptoms of celiac disease and how they manifest themselves across a spectrum of individuals.
-With this understanding has come the realization that celiac disease — along with a handful of related disorders such a gluten intolerance and food allergies — can lead to long-term effects as well as those short-term ones that make sufferers miserable
+Over the past few decades, there’s been a sharp uptick in the way scientists and doctors understand the symptoms of celiac disease and how it can manifest across a spectrum of individuals.
+With this understanding has come the realization that celiac disease — along with a handful of related disorders such a gluten intolerance and food allergies — can lead to long-term and short-term adverse effects.

 How Many People Have Celiac Disease?